 Humans are hard-pressed to find relevant metadata, let alone make sense of it.
 Data fabric, says Gartner, is the answer.
 By using technologies to automate the discovery and continuous analysis and reuse of metadata, organizations will overcome the challenges associated with its proliferation and reduce the error-prone manual efforts that go with making sense of it.
 These technologies are broadly categorized as data intelligence solutions.

 In fact, data intelligence technologies support building a data fabric and realizing a data mesh.
-As a discipline, data intelligence weaves together “the traditional categories of metadata management, data quality, data governance, master data management, data profiling, and data privacy while incorporating intelligence derived from active metadata.”7
+As a discipline, data intelligence weaves together “the traditional categories of metadata management, data quality, data governance, master data management, data profiling, and data privacy while incorporating intelligence derived from active metadata.”

 Let’s turn our attention now to data mesh.

 Zhamak Dehghani of Thoughtworks is widely credited with having conceived of data mesh in a blog post back in May 2019.
-Follow-up blogs clarify architectural aspects of data mesh, but all remain true to the founding vision and approach first introduced in 2019.8 Vendors are now putting their own spin on data mesh, which will no doubt introduce some confusion.
+Follow-up blogs clarify architectural aspects of data mesh, but all remain true to the founding vision and approach first introduced in 2019.
+Vendors are now putting their own spin on data mesh, which will no doubt introduce some confusion.
 Yet these vendors universally cite the work of Dehghani and Thoughtworks as the basis for their “take” on data mesh.

 The origin story is clear, but a concise definition is harder to come by.
 (Most of Deghani’s public write-ups focus on motivating the data mesh and key principles of the data mesh architecture.)
 Fortunately, Arif Wider, also at Thoughtworks, offers a clear definition:

 The data mesh paradigm is a strong candidate to supersede the data lake as the dominant architectural pattern in data and analytics.
 Importantly, the data mesh mainly introduces a new organizational perspective and is independent of specific technologies.
-Its key idea is to apply domain-driven design and product thinking to the challenges in the data and analytics space.
-Comparable to the introduction of a DevOps culture, establishing a data mesh culture is about connecting people, creating empathy, and about creating a structure of federated responsibilities.
-This way, generating business value from data can be scaled sustainably.9

-A data mesh provides an array of impressive benefits and can be used to gain a competitive edge over your competition, but as previously mentioned, Wider calls for a new architectural approach, one that will supersede the data lake.
+Here, Wider calls for a new architectural approach, one that will supersede the data lake.
 But why?

 Why Do You Need a Data Mesh?